-The RCSA is Regent College’s Student Association, of which every fee-paying student is a member.
-The RCSA is led by a council made up of elected student officials, voted in by other Regent students—we are students serving students.
+The Regent College Student Association (RCSA) is comprised of every fee-paying student.
+If you have paid current student fees at Regent, you are part of the RCSA!
+The RCSA is led by a council of elected student officials voted in by other Regent students.
+We are students serving students.

-We are located in Room 12 on the bottom floor of the College.
+We are located on the lower level in Room 12.
 Drop by and visit us!

 "In the light of Regent College's mission, the RCSA Council serves the student body by discerning and addressing needs of students, cultivating opportunities for them to engage in the life of the College, and representing them on committees within both Regent and UBC."